 Knob-and-Tube Wiring is not inherently unsafe.
-The dangers from this system come up from its age, improper modifications, and situations where insulation envelops the wires.
+The dangers of this system come up from its age, improper modifications, and situations where insulation envelops the wires.
 Also, K & T wiring has no ground wire and thus can’t service any three-pronged appliances.
 Even though it’s considered obsolete, there is no code that demands its complete removal.

 WireChief Electric offers a comprehensive Knob & Tube Home Electrical Safety Assessments to provide Metro Vancouver homeowners with an accurate risk rating of the electrical system in a home, for the insurance industry.

 Through an 80 point safety check of your electrical system, the safety of the electrical system is determined.
 Following the inspection, a Risk Assessment Report is prepared describing the risk level as low, medium, high or extreme risk.
 If hazards are identified, a list of corrective actions is presented to the homeowner.